kode4food/ale/docstring/seq.md

 tags: ["sequence", "conversion"]
 ---

-Will attempt to convert the provided form to a sequence if it isn't already.
+Attempt to convert the provided form to a sequence if it isn't already.
 If the form cannot be converted, or if the resulting sequence is empty, the empty list will be returned.

 #### An Example